 Find Out What Your Kids Need to Know

 The first step is to find out what your children need to know.
 It is pretty easy to discover age-appropriate learning objectives for your children.
 Once you know what your children need to know, you can do a little research to find a curriculum that makes those learning objectives a priority.
+Be sure to check your states homeschool laws and requirements.
+You may need to track days of attendance or track hours of instruction.

 Ask For Recommendations